 - (d) the invention was first patented or caused to be patented, or was the subject of an inventor’s certificate, by the applicant or his legal representatives or assigns in a foreign country prior to the date of the application for patent in this country on an application for patent or inventor’s certificate filed more than twelve months before the filing of the application in the United States.

-- (C) The foreign application must have actually issued as a patent or inventor’s certificate (e.g., by sealing of the papers in Great Britain) before the U.S. filing date.
+- (C) The foreign application must have actually issued as a patent or inventor’s certificate (e.g., granted by sealing of the papers in Great Britain) before the filing in the United States.
 It need not be published but the patent rights granted must be enforceable.

 - (D) The same invention must be involved.